-A new group is being offered with the Older Adult Ministries of Blacksburg United Methodist Church to provide opportunities for discussion and support for anyone facing the challenges of aging.
+This group is offered with the Older Adult Ministries of Blacksburg United Methodist Church to provide opportunities for discussion and support for anyone facing the challenges of aging.

-Discussion topics will include adjusting to retirement, getting along with adult children, coping with physical health decline and worries about memory.
-We will also celebrate the joys and gifts of aging.
+Discussion topics include adjusting to retirement, getting along with adult children, coping with physical health decline and worries about memory.
+We also celebrate the joys and gifts of aging.

-The group will meet the first Wednesday of each month at 1:30 in Room 212 of BUMC.
+The group meets the first Wednesday of each month at 1:30 in the Central Conference Room of BUMC.
 Sequoia is open to anyone in the community.

 March 7 - Social Isolation, Loneliness and Your Health